 New Network Site in WordPress

 Another common occurrence of WordPress white screen of death is as a result of creating a new network site.
 WordPress allows users to create multiple sites in form of a network that allows management of multiple sites under one domain.
-It’s a common observation that creation of a new network site sometimes results to a white screen of death.
+It’s a common observation that creation of a new network site sometimes results in a white screen of death.
 The solution for this error is to activate the default WordPress theme as well as to clear the cache.

 Cause 3: Exceeding Memory Limit

 Another common cause of WordPress white screen of death is when the PHP limit on the server is exceeded.
-There are just a few ad hoc way of fixing this problem but the solution will soon be outlived.
+There are just a few ad hoc ways of fixing this problem but the solution will soon be outlived.

 Simply increase the PHP memory limit on your server.
 You can do this by editing the following line of code in your wp-config.php file;